codelex-io/quizzes/javascript/QUIZME.md

 ---
 Which of these are the primary object types in JavaScript?

-1. null, undefined, object
+1. ✔ null, undefined, object
 1. function
-1. string, number, boolean
+1. ✔ string, number, boolean
-1. ✔ a and c

 ---
 What will be the output?